-The Graduate School of Theology offers five degrees: the Master of Arts in Ministry, the Master of Arts in New Testament, the Master of Arts in Old Testament, the Master of Arts in Pastoral Care and Counseling, and the Master of Divinity.
+The Graduate School of Theology offers five degrees: the Master of Arts in Ministry, the M.A.
+(New Testament), the Master of Arts in Old Testament, the Master of Arts in Pastoral Care and Counseling, and the Master of Divinity.